DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/DOCUMENTS/Voyage tracking.md

 **EDI number**          |	EDI Staging table record id.
 Select **EDI number** or the **Details** button on the Action Pane, to view the details for the selected record.
 The number sequence is determined by [EDI number](../../CORE/Setup/EDI%20parameters.md#number-sequence) on the **EDI parameters**.
 **Company account**     | Legal entity of the document.
 **Company GLN**         | The company’s global location number is shown here.
 **Staging to target status**    | The current status of the staging record.
 Options include: <br> • **Not Started** – The staging record has been successfully processed from the inbound file to the staging table but not processed to target. <br> • **Error** – The staging record has been processed from the staging table but no target has yet been created/updated.
-There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and created/added to Landed cost voyage(s). <br> • **Canceled** – The record has been manually canceled and will be excluded from processing.
+There are errors with the staging record that needs to be reviewed. <br> • **Completed** – The staging record has been succesfully processed and updated Landed cost Voyage's tracking leg. <br> • **Canceled** – The record has been manually canceled and will be excluded from processing.
 **Trading partner account**     | Vendor account of **Shipping type** set to _Shipping company_ assigned to the staging record.
 **Trading partner GLN**         | The Freight forwarder’s global location number is shown here.
 **Created date and time**       | The date and time the selected record was created in the staging table.